-- 2.25 The SD Act establishes a strict regime to regulate the use, communication and disclosure of information obtained from the use of surveillance devices.
-As a general rule, all information obtained under a surveillance device and all information relating to the existence of a surveillance device warrant is 'protected information' and may only be used for the express purposes set out in the SD Act. - 2.26 These purposes include: - the investigation and prosecution of relevant offences, including but not limited to the offence for which the surveillance device was originally used - information sharing with national security agencies - disciplinary proceedings for public officers, and - the provision of mutual assistance to other countries.
+The SD Act establishes a strict regime to regulate the use, communication and disclosure of information obtained from the use of surveillance devices.
+As a general rule, all information obtained under a surveillance device and all information relating to the existence of a surveillance device warrant is 'protected information' and may only be used for the express purposes set out in the SD Act.

+These purposes include:

+- the investigation and prosecution of relevant offences, including but not limited to the offence for which the surveillance device was originally used - information sharing with national security agencies - disciplinary proceedings for public officers, and - the provision of mutual assistance to other countries.

-2.27 These strict purposes strike the appropriate balance between protecting the privacy of the information obtained and providing appropriate mechanisms for sharing information within Australia's law enforcement community.
+These strict purposes strike the appropriate balance between protecting the privacy of the information obtained and enabling Australia's law enforcement community to share relevant information.